 Guest post by Liz Giannopoulos

-Continue reading Preparing for GDPR: A Piano Teacher’s Perspective.
+Preparing for the GDPR – A Piano Teacher’s Perspective

 The Pianist’s Reflections Series